 Can’t go?
 You’re not alone.
 Over 42 million Americans have bowel movements less than three times a week.
 Or if they do poop, the output is hard, small, and painful to produce.
 In a word, they’re constipated.

-Moving your bowels regularly takes dietary fiber -- lots of it.
+Is it time to fiber up?
+Moving your bowels regularly takes fiber -- lots of it.
 We’re talking about 3 to 5 cups of fruits and vegetables every day.
 Go easy on meat and dairy and load up on produce.
+Just be sure you add it to your diet gradually.
 Skip fast and prepared foods.
 They may be quick and easy, but they’re almost always low in fiber.

+Am I active?
 It’s as simple as this: Moving your body helps move your bowels.
 Too much time sitting can lead to trouble on the throne.

-Maybe you’re too busy to stop every time your body signals it’s time to go.
-Maybe you don’t like using public restrooms, or any except your own.
+Do I ignore the urge?
+Maybe you’re too busy to stop every time your body signals it’s time to poop.
+Maybe you don’t like using public restrooms, or any except your own at home.
 Here’s the problem with ignoring the urge: Sooner or later, you may stop feeling the signals.

-Overall, women are constipated more often than men.
-That’s especially true during pregnancy, when hormonal changes can easily disrupt your digestive system.
+Does pregnancy play a role?
+Overall, women get constipated more often than men.
+That’s especially true during pregnancy, when hormone changes can easily throw off your digestive system.
 Add the pressure a growing baby puts on your plumbing, and it’s no surprise you have trouble going.
-Problems are also common after childbirth.
+Problems with pooping are also common after childbirth.

+Are my medications part of the problem?
 Pain relievers, iron supplements, some antidepressants, and diuretics are just a few common drugs that can have this effect.
 Also on the list are meds for diabetes and Parkinson’s disease, plus some blood pressure treatments.
 Over-the-counter medications like antacids can also stop things up.

+Could it be a more serious problem?
 It’s rare, but possible.
 Discuss it with your doctor.
 If you’ve ruled out other causes, he may want to explore: